rajanit2000/wp-smart-flexslider/readme.txt

 == Upgrade Notice ==

 The current version of WP Smart Flexslider requires WordPress 3.0 or higher.
-If you use older version of WordPress, you need to upgrade WordPress first.
+If you use older version of WordPress, you need to upgrade WordPress first.,